Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Abstract

 \section{Abstract}

 The aim of this work is to construct families of weighing matrices via their automorphism group action.
-This action is determined from the $0,1,2$-cohomology groups of the underlying abstract group.
+The matrices can be reconstructed from the $0,1,2$-cohomology groups of the underlying automorphism group.
+We use this mechanism to (re)construct the matrices out of abstract group datum.
 As a consequence, some old and new families of weighing matrices are constructed.
 These include the Paley Conference, the Projective-Space, the Grassmannian, and the Flag-Variety weighing matrices.
 We develop a general theory relying on low dimensional group-cohomology for constructing automorphism group actions, and in turn obtain structured matrices that we call \emph{Cohomology-Developed matrices}.
 This ``Cohomology-Development" generalizes the Cocyclic and Group Developments.
 The Algebraic structure of modules of Cohomology-Developed matrices is discussed, and an orthogonality result is deduced.
 We also use this algebraic structure to define the notion of \emph{Quasiproducts}, which is a generalization of the Kronecker-product.